 How to deal with them?

 Changes usually involve an elaborate process of identification, reporting, and assessment, after which decisions are taken to develop and deploy optimal solutions.
-While the implementation of changes and solutions might be efficient, the overall processes involved in managing these revisions matter the most.
+While the implementation of changes and solutions might be efficient, the overall construction management processes involved in addressing these revisions matter the most.

 Decision-making is critical